FAQ

 YES, only for online registrations:

-Participants will be able to bring their bag to the start in Nîmes to remain dressed before starting.
-Bag drop-off will be at the main entrance of the Jardins de la Fontaine.
-They will find their bag again as soon as they cross the finish line in Uzès.
+Participants can bring their bags to the start in Nîmes to stay dressed before their race.
+Bag drop-off will be available right next to the starting line.
+They will retrieve their bags as soon as they cross the finish line in Uzès.

-Participants will be able to bring their bag to the start in Nîmes to remain dressed before starting.
-Bag drop-off will be at the main entrance of the Jardins de la Fontaine.
-They will find their bag again as soon as they cross the finish line at the Pont du Gard site.
+Participants can bring their bags to the start in Nîmes to stay dressed before their race.
+Bag drop-off will be available right next to the starting line.
+They will retrieve their bags as soon as they cross the finish line in Uzès.

 > On the 27 KM route and the 27 KM Nordic walking:

-Participants will be able to bring their bag to the start at the Pont du Gard to remain dressed before starting.
-Bag drop-off will be at the right bank bus parking lot (Remoulins side) on the Pont du Gard site.
-They will find their bag again as soon as they cross the finish line in Uzès.
+Participants can bring their bags to the start at Pont du Gard to stay dressed before their race.
+Bag drop-off will be available right next to the starting line.
+They will retrieve their bags as soon as they cross the finish line in Uzès.

-Please note that bag storage is also open to 27 km and 27 km Nordic walking participants who do not take the bus shuttle.
+Note that the bag check is also available for 27 KM and 27 KM Nordic walking participants not taking the shuttle bus.

 Is there a mandatory equipment list?

-> 72 km (Nîmes > Pont du Gard > Uzès): The following equipment is required for long-format runners: a minimum 50 cl reserve of water, survival blanket, headlamp (recommended if arriving after 5 pm), whistle, energy bars and/or gels, running shoes (preferably trail shoes), personal cup or flask to access refreshment points along the route and at the finish.
-The organizers themselves reserve the right to deny any competitor who is not equipped with this gear to start.
+> 82 km (Nîmes > Pont du Gard > Uzès) : The following equipment is mandatory for runners in the long format: minimum 50 cl water reserve, survival blanket, headlamp, whistle, energy bars and/or gels, running shoes (preferably trail shoes), personal cup or flask for accessing refreshments along the route and at the finish.
+The organizers reserve the right to refuse the start to any participant not equipped with this gear (no cups will be provided).

-> 44 km (Nîmes > Pont du Gard): Participants are required to have the same mandatory equipment as the 72 km runners.
+> 48 km (Pont du Gard > Uzès): Participants are required to have the same mandatory equipment as the 82 km runners.

 > Hiking 13 km: no mandatory equipment.
 However, carrying a water reserve is strongly recommended due to the distance.
 Participants will have a refreshment stop at the halfway point and a full supply of food and drinks upon arrival.